Linuxfabrik/monitoring-plugins/check-plugins/docker-stats/README.rst

 Alerts if

 * any container memory usage is above the memory thresholds
-* the docker host memory usage is above the memory thresholds
 * any container cpu usage is above the cpu thresholds during the last n checks (default: 5)